lenskit/lkpy/docs/guide/logging.rst

 warnings and errors when logging has not been configured).
 The resulting logger can be used like any other Structlog or standard library logger.

+Structlog loggers are *lazy*, resolving their configurations when they are *bound* with variables.
+When emitting many log messages in a loop or function, we recommend calling :meth:`structlog.typing.BindableLogger.bind` to get a bound logger with the configuration resolved, which will be much faster for repeated fine-grained logging messages.

 Progress Reporting
 ~~~~~~~~~~~~~~~~~~